-Resolutions may be submitted for discussion by making a motion during our monthly Central Committee Meetings, or they can be submitted directly to the Platforms & Resolutions Committee Chair or the Executive Committee for consideration.
+Resolutions may be submitted for discussion by making a motion during our monthly Central Committee Meetings, or they can be submitted directly to the Executive Committee for consideration.

 A resolution usually is written in four parts: a succinct title, a preamble, a resolving clause (or clauses), and a submission statement.